Elders/Pushnotifications/src/PushNotifications.Api.Host/PushNotifications.Api.Host.rn.md

-#### 5.0.5 - 15.08.2018
-* Configures log levels for log4net in a way that only pushnotification logs are DEBUG and everything else is ERROR

-#### 5.0.4 - 14.08.2018
-* Builds MessageId from the request when sending a push notificaiton

 #### 5.0.3 - 14.08.2018
 * Fixes the TopicSubsciptionTracker endpoint
+* Builds MessageId from the request when sending a push notificaiton
+* Configures log levels for log4net in a way that only pushnotification logs are DEBUG and everything else is ERROR

 #### 5.0.2 - 09.08.2018
 * Recovers Pushy Unsubscribe controller